lizmat/articles/format.md

 One of the obstacles that was encountered while working on `Formatter`, was that there were *no* comprehensive tests for `sprintf` functionality for Raku.
 Yes, there was *a* test-file that tested some features, but no comprehensive tests for all possible combinations of format features, combined with possible values that they should operate upon.

-This became one of the first things that needed to be done, to be able to say that new implementation would be matching the old.
+This became one of the first things that needed to be done, to be able to say the new implementation would be matching the old.
 During the development of [these tests](https://github.com/Raku/roast/tree/master/6.d/S32-str), it became clear there were some inconsistencies in the existing implementation, and worse: [outright bugs](https://github.com/Raku/roast/blob/master/6.d/S32-str/sprintf-f.t#L101).

 So the question became: should the new implementation follow the behaviour of the old implementation to the letter, or not?